 ICCROM’s Commitment to the Sustainable Development Goals

-Cultural heritage is essential to the health and identity of communities.
-As such, engagement with heritage in all its forms has a positive impact on quality of life.
-ICCROM in all its programmes promotes access to heritage of all types and celebrates its value for the well-being of individuals and communities now and in the future.
+SDG 3: Ensure healthy lives and promote well-being for all at all ages.
+Cultural heritage has a crucial role to play in the health and well-being of communities.
+As such, engagement with heritage has a positive impact on quality life.
+All our work promotes access to heritage of all types and celebrates its value for the well-being of individuals and communities now and in the future.

-ICCROM contributes to gender equality and women’s empowerment by ensuring balance in all of its activities.
-It is firmly committed to capacity development of women at all stages of their careers, and their professional participation in the cultural heritage sector.
+We work to promote cultural diversity and we do so by promoting SDG 5: Gender equality and empower all women and girls.
+ICCROM is firmly committed to capacity development of women at all stages of their careers, and their professional participation in the cultural heritage sector.

-Through its capacity building programmes and research activities, ICCROM works to improve capabilities by promoting innovative approaches and viewpoints to heritage conservation and advocating for stronger support for science in heritage.
+SDG 9: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation.
+Just as culture adapts to change, we are responding to the challenges and opportunities of the digital era.
+Our capacity building programmes and research activities promote innovative approaches and viewpoints to heritage conservation while advocating for stronger support for science in heritage.
 At the same time, ICCROM also promotes the sustainable use of heritage for economic innovation.

+SDG 11: Make cities and human settlements inclusive, safe, resilient and sustainable and in particular Target 11.4 calls for strengthening efforts to protect and safeguard the world’s cultural and natural heritage.
 ICCROM contributes to achieving this SDG through all its programmes.
-In particular, ICCROM’s advisory role in the World Heritage Committee, its work on linking cultural and natural heritage, and its flagship programme on disaster risk management are oriented towards this SDG.
+ICCROM’s advisory role in the World Heritage Committee, its work on linking cultural and natural heritage, and its focus on disaster risk management are oriented towards this SDG.

+SDG 16: Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels.
 ICCROM’s motto, “Conserving Culture, Promoting Diversity” has at its very core the idea that decision-making at all levels must be inclusive and participatory.
-ICCROM promotes diversity in its approach to conservation and knowledge sharing through people-centred approaches and respect for all types and ideas of heritage.
+We promote cultural diversity and cultural understanding in our approach to conservation and knowledge sharing.
+This focus on inclusion and participation drives all our activities and enhances peace.